chris104957/django-carrot/README.rst

 Contributing
 ------------

-Django-carrot uses `PyPRI <https://www.python-private-package-index.com/>`_ to share development builds.
+Django-carrot uses `Packagr <https://www.packagr.app/>`_ to share development builds.
 If you'd like access to it, please send me your email address at christopherdavies553@gmail.com so I can give you access

 License
 -------